RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-02-Types-And-Enums.md

 ![IsEnum module output](/images/types-enums/isenumepplus.png)

 Very cool!
 I get a list of all enums in the EPPlus library.
-Maybe I want to offer a parameter that lists chart types, without manually speciying a validate set that may need changing down the line:
+Maybe I want to offer a parameter that lists chart types, without manually speciying a ValidateSet that may need changing down the line:

 {% highlight powershell %}
 Get-Type -IsEnum -Module EPPlus.dll -FullName *chart*